 Cons: pockets could be deeper, insulated (resort specific), color options

-With a comfortable fit, breathable shell fabric, insulation for simplified in-bounds skiing, a helmet-compatible hood with a drawcord, zip vents, pockets galore, and even a powder skirt with pant integration, at $289, the Firefall/2 is a steal for those who ski strictly lift-accessible terrain and want a do-it-all jacket without shelling out the big bucks.
+With a comfortable fit, breathable shell fabric, insulation for simplified in-bounds skiing, a helmet-compatible hood with a drawcord, zip vents, pockets galore, and even a powder skirt with pant integration, at $289 (a fraction of what other insulated jackets, such as the Flylow Charlie Coat ($600), go for), the Firefall is a steal for those who ski strictly lift-accessible terrain and want a do-it-all jacket without shelling out the big bucks.

 The only aspects of this jacket that could be improved on are the features and color options.
 The pockets, while definitely providing enough storage to get through a full day of skiing, would be even better with deeper inner pockets.
-In terms of style, some of the colors/patterns offered are a bit odd, though our tester noted the Berry Glow and Dark Pine colorways as fairly stylish, and it is offered in a classic black, as well.
+In terms of style, the color options are fairly limited, but they have been updated this year to more muted colors, rather than the splashy colors of last year that weren’t our favorites – and it’s also offered in classic black, which goes well with anything.
 But again, it’s a durable, capable jacket, and for under $300, you will be hard-pressed to find anything better.

 Best Resort/Backcountry Ski Jacket